Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Bootstrapping FDP from IDP

 \subsection{Weakly Supervised Learning from Unlabelled Videos}

-\paragraph{Synthetic Trajectories.} Taking advantage of the resulting high-quality CDM, we then explore the first of our strategies to bootstrap a world model in VLMs: we annotate pairs of motion key-frames of unlabelled videos with a textual description of the action with the CDM.
+\paragraph{Synthetic Trajectories.} Taking advantage of the resulting high-quality IDM, we then explore the first of our strategies to bootstrap the FDP in VLMs: we annotate pairs of motion key-frames of unlabelled videos with a textual description of the action with the IDM.
 To ensure both scale and quality, we collect approximately 45 hours of video from Moments-in-Time \citep{monfortmoments-MIT}, Kinetics-700 \citep{kinetics700, carreira2019kinetics700Note}, and UCF-101 \citep{soomro2012ucf101}, all of which consist of curated clips focused on human actions.
 To ensure the selected pairs of motion key-frames are meaningful, i.e., they express a valid action, we then calculate the optical flow to quantify the dynamics per frame in the video clips, and select the top-$K_{f}$ frames while ensuring that the interval between two selected frames is $I_f$.
 Specifically, we set $I_f=20$ and $K_f=6$ for all three datasets.
 This results in approximately 20K, 46K, and 21K annotated trajectory triplets from Moments-in-Time, Kinetics-700, and UCF-101, respectively.
 Finally, we apply a filtering strategy to further guarantee the quality of the resulting triplets.
-We use the CDM's predicted likelihood for each trajectory triplet ($o_s$, $a_{\text{CDM}}$, $o_t$) as a score, and apply stratified Top-K sampling\footnote{The details of this algorithm are provided in Appendix~\ref{appendix:stratified-top-k}.} to select a subset of CDM-annotated trajectory triplets.
-We show statistics of the scores and action classes for the processed triplets in Figure~\ref{fig:scores-per-action-class}.
+Specifically, we apply stratified top-$k$ sampling based on the IDM's predicted likelihood for each trajectory triplet ($o_s$, $\hat{a}_{\text{IDM}}$, $o_t$)\footnote{The details of this algorithm are provided in Appendix~\ref{appendix:stratified-top-k}.} to select a subset of triplets.
+We show statistics of the scores and action classes for the selected triplets in Figure~\ref{fig:scores-per-action-class}.
 We also provide one example for each dataset in Figure~\ref{fig:cog-loss-example}.

-\paragraph{Fine-tuning Chameleon as a World Model.} Afterwards, we fine-tune Chameleon as a World Model (\textbf{CWM}), $p_\text{CWM}(o_t \mid a, o_s)$ on both \textsc{Aurora}’s supervised triplets $\mathcal{D}_{\text{sup}}$ and unsupervised triples $\mathcal{D}_{\text{unsup}}$ with actions sampled from the CDM.
-The world model CWM is trained with maximum likelihood estimation as an objective:
+\paragraph{FDP.} Finally, we fine-tune a VLM as a forward-dynamics model (\textbf{FDM}), $p_\text{FDM}(o_t \mid a, o_s)$ on both \textsc{Aurora}’s supervised triplets $\mathcal{D}_{\text{sup}}$ and unsupervised triples $\mathcal{D}_{\text{unsup}}$ with actions sampled from the IDM.
+Normally, a FDM would be trained with maximum likelihood estimation as an objective:

-where $\theta$ are the parameters for CWM, and $\hat{a}$ is action sampled from the CDM.
+where $\theta$ are the parameters for FDM, and $\hat{a}$ is an action sampled from the IDM.

 \paragraph{Recognition-Weighted Training Loss.}